In societies with high levels of corruption, inefficient resource allocation often leads to a lack of funding for

 From an economic perspective, the 2018 Positive Peace Index found the 50 countries that improved the Low Levels of Corruption pillar between 2005 and 2017 had a 1.95 percentage point higher GDP per capita growth than those where corruption became worse.

-Corruption inhibits transparency, increases transaction costs and lowers business efficiency, which are factors that establish hurdles to domestic and foreign investment.
+Corrupt practices inhibits transparency, increases transaction costs and lowers business efficiency.
+All are factors that establish hurdles to domestic and foreign investment.
 Often foreigners seeking to invest in emerging countries face the challenge of dealing with officials demanding bribes.

-On a global scale, levels of corruption have increased.
+On a global scale, corrupt practices have increased.

-However, overall Positive Peace, including all eight pillars, has improved by 2.4 per cent globally over the last 12 years.
+However, overall Positive Peace, including all eight pillars, has improved by 2.4% globally over the last 12 years.